-The following additional applications are available when Option MP2-IP-MEAS is installed:
+These additional applications are available when Option MP2-IP-MEAS is installed:

 IP Session application.
 Use this application to view various performance parameters of the IP stream including Layer 2, video and PTP parameters.
-(See page 180.)

 IP Graphs application.
 Use this application to view trend graphs of various performance parameters of the IP stream including total bit rate, session bit rate, PIT, RTP sequence errors, video CRC errors, and TS-DF (Time Stamped Delay Factor).
-(See page 200.)

 PIT Histogram application.
 Use this application to view a histogram of the PIT (Packet Interval Time) to monitor network delay variation statistics.
-(See page 207.)

 PTP Graphs application.
 Use this application to view trend graphs of various performance parameters of the PTP signal include Master-to-Slave and Slave-to-Master delays and variances.
-(See page 210.)

 Timing application.
-Use this application to view timing offsets between the incoming 2022-6 and 2110-20 video signals and PTP signals.
-(See page 214.)
+Adds features to standard Timing application including to view timing offsets between the incoming 2022-6 and 2110-20 video signals and PTP signals.

 Stream Timing application.
-Use this application to view the timing of the ST2110 video, audio and data as it was received relative to the embedded RTP time stamps.
-(See page 218.)
+Use this application to view the timing of the ST2110 video, audio, and data as it was received relative to the embedded RTP time stamps.